The illegal ivory trade is the biggest threat to elephants in the wild.

 Project Wisdom also works to assure a more comprehensive application of law enforcement resources, such as improvements in governance and rule of law.
 Trafficking in ivory and rhinoceros horn has become intimately linked to issues involving national security, and social and economic stability.

-Since 2008, INTERPOL has coordinated six operations targeting ivory and rhinoceros horn traffickers – Baba, Costa, Mogatle, Ahmed, Worthy and Wendi – which collectively resulted in the arrests of more than 520 persons charged with ivory and rhinoceros horn-related offences.
+Since 2008, INTERPOL has coordinated seven operations targeting ivory and rhinoceros horn traffickers – Baba, Costa, Mogatle, Ahmed, Worthy, Wendi and Wildcat – which collectively resulted in the arrests of 1,180 persons charged with ivory and rhinoceros horn-related offences.

-Two ivory factories were identified and shut-down, conviction rates exceeded 80 per cent, and the operations recovered more than five tons of raw ivory and several tens of thousands of carved ivory items such as bracelets, signature seals and cigarette holders.
+Two ivory factories were identified and shut-down, conviction rates exceeded 80 per cent, and the operations recovered more than five tons of raw ivory and around 50,000 carved ivory items such as bracelets, signature seals and cigarette holders.
 Twenty kilograms of rhinoceros horn were seized in Operation Worthy alone.

 Large numbers of live parrots and crocodiles, big cat pelts, snake and crocodile skins, bushmeat and other illegal wildlife products were also seized, along with non-wildlife contraband, including illegal military firearms such as AK-47s, G3s and M16s.